maritiren/secure-coding/resources_and_platforms/platforms.md

 5. ... and you can start with the module of your liking!

 I would advice you to google and do research around each challenge for broader understanding of each topic.
 Instead of guessing at challenges.
+Also, I started with the Code Review 101 module and found that a good start of the Secure Coding Dojo.

 ---